motif-project/motif-app-examples/script/anvil-testnet/readme.md

 then run the CdpController.s.sol to interact with the cdp contract. for interacting with the Cdp app, user need to first delegate the app from bitcoin pod manager. then run the following command to open cdp

-## Notes

-- Ensure all services are running before proceeding with each step
-- Keep track of deployed contract addresses for future reference
-- Make sure your local environment meets all prerequisites before starting

 to register the operator, run the following command

 ```bash